The Perfect Gluten-Free Sourdough Bread Recipe for Beginners

 Directions:

 Make sure the starter is fed, active, and at room temperature!
 (See my notes on gluten-free starters below.)
+If you don’t have a starter, click here!

 1. In the bowl of your stand mixer combine your different flours, starches, psyllium husk powder or xanthan gum, sugar, and salt.